Hives/airport-challenge-javascript/README.md

 \\ 3 👍
 ```

 A bit of googling turned up [this page on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const), which says that you can define constants using the `const` keyword.
-Testing this in Chrome devtools reveals that they really are constants, unlike in Ruby if you try and change them it will give an error.
+Testing this in Chrome devtools reveals that they really are constants - unlike in Ruby if you try and change them it will give an error.
 It looks like this is part of the ES6 specification.

 With a bit of trial and error, I find out I can use this in my `Airport.js` like this: